yochaigal/cairn/wip/the-dawn-plague/sefirot.md

 ### 3. The Workshop (**Understanding**)
 - The walls are painted a vibrant green; the room smells like smoke and sweat.
 - A workshop crammed with desks and tools.
-Some of the tables are filled with miniature, half-built golems.
+Some of the tables are filled with miniature, half-built attempts at creating a golem.
 - It is difficult to move around without pushing the furniture around (and making a lot of noise in the process).
 - A highly detailed human brain is skillfully etched onto the cavern wall.
 Below the diagram is a small bucket filled with grubby water and some drawing tools.
 - Stairs on the **South** side go to the **Outer Chamber**
 - On the **South-East** side is staircase going down to the **Lower Level** (see the **Treasury**).

 ### 4. The Courtyard (**Wisdom**)
-- The walls are painted blue.
+- The walls are painted blue-black.
 The pleasant sound of water echoes throughout the room.
 - In the center of the room is a bubbling fountain; its middle a statue obscured by wilted vines.
 Removing the plants reveals that the statue has both male and female genitalia.
 - In the fountain's basin are three large stones, shaped into smooth ovals.
 They are eggs left by the **Alukah**; they will hatch soon, then spread onto the surface.
 They are slightly warm.
 - In the **South-West** corner is staircase going down to the **Lower Level**, exiting into the **Treasury**.
 The archway is imbued with carvings of wealth and excess.